 UNIVERSITY OF WISCONSIN River Falls

-Natalie Strobach did her doctoral work in the Department of Comparative Literature at the University of California Davis where she was a University of California Provost Fellow.
-She was also a postdoctoral researcher at the Chicago Institute for Psychoanalysis.
-Her research focuses on 19th- and 20th-century French and German literature, Critical Theory and Psychoanalysis.
 She has published in Angelaki: A Journal of the Theoretical Humanities and has a chapter forthcoming in Cinematic Strategies in XXth Century Narratives entitled "An End to the Magic Lantern: Proust's Reconstruction of Memory Through Cinema."
-Her current project, "Time of Death: Writing in the Wake of the Moving Image," examines the relationship between turn-of-the-century photographic technology and 20th-century representations of narrative time.
-You can read more about Natalie at www.nataliestrobach.com.
+Her current project, "Time of Death: Writing in the Wake of the Moving Image," examines the relationship between turn-of-the-century photographic technology and the experience of finitude.
+You can read more about Natalie at www.NatalieStrobach.com.

-In addition to her work in Comparative Literature, Natalie was herself a McNair Scholar as an undergraduate and also held a joint appointment for six years with the UC Davis McNair Scholars Program, where she taught research writing and GRE prep while working with students as a program coordinator and advisor.
-In all, she has spent roughly ten years with the McNair Scholars Program.
+Natalie was herself a McNair Scholar as an undergraduate and has spent roughly ten years working with the McNair Scholars Program.
 She began at UWRF as Director in 2015 and was excited to bring year-round weekly research writing seminars, year-round GRE preparation, and new conference opportunities to the UW-River Falls Scholars.
 In her first year with the program, her graduating scholars brought in over 1.2 million in graduate school funding offers.